Teyras/MT/text/chapters/110_analysis.md

 TODO forward declaration of ReCodEx?

-### Workload Languages
+### Exercise Workload Languages

-The core workloads for our experiments shall be implemented in a compiled, low-level language.
+The core exercises for our experiments shall be implemented in a compiled, low-level language.
 Such languages should have a relatively small overhead induced by the runtime environment (at least compared to managed languages with features such as garbage collection and JIT compilation).